bueltge/wordpress-basis-theme/readme.md

 ## Other Notes
 ### Licence
-Good news, this plugin is free for everyone!
+Good news, this theme is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

 ### Contact & Feedback
 The theme base is designed and developed current by me ([Frank Bültge](http://bueltge.de)).